best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 that queries and functions behave as expected when combined.

-Functions that interact with a database (DB) should be tested within a development environment, rather than a production database.
+Functions that interact with a database (DB) should be tested within a development environment, rather than with a production database.
 This is in order to prevent unintended data modification or deletion.
 Functions can also be unit tested from simplified dummy data.